Thermal Topology Collapse: Universal Physical Patch Attacks on Infrared Vision Systems: Methods

-Here $P_0$ and $P_2$ are fixed endpoints anchored at the vertices of an initial regular grid, while $P_1$ is a curvature control point.
-To reduce fabrication complexity and improve robustness, we adopt an axial locking mechanism: $P_1$ is allowed to move only along the normal direction of the corresponding grid edge,
+Here $P_0$ and $P_2$ are fixed endpoints anchored at adjacent grid vertices, while $P_1$ controls the local curvature.
+Instead of optimizing both coordinates of each control point, UPPA restricts the control-point displacement to a one-dimensional normal offset, which reduces the search space and preserves regular grid topology.
+We therefore adopt an axial locking mechanism: $P_1$ is allowed to move only along the normal direction of its corresponding grid edge,

-where $P_1^{(0)}$ is the midpoint of the edge in the regular grid, $\delta$ is the deformation parameter to be optimized, and ${n}$ is determined by the edge direction: for a horizontal edge, ${n}$ is locked to $e_y = [0,1]^\top$; for a vertical edge, ${n}$ is locked to $e_x = [1,0]^\top$.
-This one-dimensional control preserves topological consistency while still granting sufficient geometric flexibility.
+where $P_1^{(0)}$ is the midpoint of the regular grid edge, $\delta_j\in\delta$ is the optimizable deformation offset for the $j$-th edge, and $n$ is determined by the edge orientation.
+For a horizontal edge, $n=e_y=[0,1]^\top$; for a vertical edge, $n=e_x=[1,0]^\top$.
+This one-dimensional deformation preserves the regular-grid topology while still allowing curved boundaries to adapt to human contours and clothing folds.